headchem/StoryGhostPlotter/README.md

 	Debug "Attach to .NET Functions"
 	Once it starts, then select "SWA: Run..." and Debug

+to build for prod and see if there are any linting error before deploying, run the following: npm run build

 convert plotter C# webservice into Function basic UI, same as left-most col in plotter, but other columns are hidden The data returned by the webservice is stored in 16-level tree